Sentienta Ferula wins Best in Show award at The ‘Hydrogen Hack Grand Final 2017’ at Ravensbourne College, Greenwich, London

 Best Proof of Concept – Filter Fire (Arcola Centre)

 Best Use of Hydrogen – Breath (Monmouth Centre)

 Special mentions to Night Pillow and LZJZ (Techniquest and Bolton Centres)

-The Hydrogen Hack was designed to be run internationally, changing country every year, with 2017’s UK-based event kicking off the programme.
-Keep an eye out for where we will be in 2018!
+The Hydrogen Hack was designed to be run internationally, changing country every year, with 2017’s UK-based event kicking off the programme and 2018’s Hydrogen Hack moving to Indonesia.
+Keep an eye out for where we will be in each year!

 If you are interested in hosting a hack or would like more information please contact us